qianlongding/edge-ai-suites/metro-ai-suite/metro-vision-ai-app-recipe/smart-parking/docs/user-guide/how-to-benchmark.md

 ## Step 2: Prepare for Benchmarking

-1.  **Deploy the Application:** Before running the benchmark, you must deploy the desired application (e.g., Loitering Detection) using its Helm chart.
-This ensures the DL Streamer Pipeline Server is running and available.
-For instructions, please refer to the `how-to-deploy-with-helm.md` guide located in the specific application's documentation folder (e.g., `smart-parking/docs/user-guide/`).
+1.  **Set Up and Start the Application:** Before running the benchmark, you must set up and start the desired application (e.g., Smart Parking).
+This ensures all services, including the DL Streamer Pipeline Server, are running and available.
+For setup instructions, please refer to the `get-started.md` guide located in the specific application's documentation folder (e.g., `smart-parking/docs/user-guide/`).

 2.  **Navigate to Script Directory:** Open a terminal and navigate to the `metro-vision-ai-app-recipe` directory.